ysarathy99/Learning-Journal/README.md

 Note: Quite a few of the notebooks are borrowed & reproduced here from various sources, for convenient contextual access, and if any attributes are missing, please do call out.

 My current learning resources (structured path):
- Data Camp: https://app.datacamp.com/ (dedicated to Data Science & AI,ML, so is up to date).
+ - Data Camp: https://app.datacamp.com/ (dedicated to Data Science & AI,ML, so is up to date)
- SimpliLearn: https://lms.simplilearn.com/  (useful for certification tracks, sort of to-the-point guide).
+ - SimpliLearn: https://lms.simplilearn.com/  (useful for certification tracks, sort of to-the-point guide)
- Skills Share: https://www.skillshare.com  (compliments SimpliLearn with good tutorials).
+ - Skills Share: https://www.skillshare.com  (compliments SimpliLearn with good tutorials)